indytechcook/ha-hellosign/README.md

-This is a WIP implementnaion of Home Assistant integration with HelloSign
+This is a WIP implementnaion of Home Assistant integration with HelloSign.
+The component is here: https://github.com/indytechcook/ha-hellosign/tree/main/custom_components/hellosign

 Everything below here is from the blueprint readme, I'm' not ready to delete it yet....